KeshavCh0udhary/BasicUtilities/README.md

-# This repositry is consists of the code that i teach.
+# The repository consists of the code that I use to give example while teaching.